 Understanding these stages in your business will help you identify several things you can do to make your product or service more enticing to your consumers.

-It also sheds light on how the consumer’s environment (e.g., culture, family, media) influences him/her, additionally, how consumer motivation and decision strategies distinct between products.
+It also sheds light on how the consumer’s environment (e.g., culture, family, media) influences him/her.
+How consumer motivation and decision strategies distinct between products.

-The same article goes on to note that, from a marketer perspective, it is valuable to know about the consumer decision-making process.
+The same article notes that, from a marketer perspective, it is valuable to know about the consumer decision-making process.

 It will help you to effectively target customers, improve the products and services of your company, and understand how customers view your products versus competitors’ products.